-University of Helsinki degree students may complete non-degree studies as part of their degree.
-Students graduating during the spring term of 2021 may apply for the right to pursue non-degree studies, but their degree must be completed at the time when they must inform the University of their acceptance of the right to pursue non-degree studies (see Scope and duration of the right to study, fees to be collected and acceptance of the student place).
+University of Helsinki degree students graduating during the spring term of 2022 may apply for the right to pursue non-degree studies, but their degree must be completed before the right to pursue non-degree studies begins (see Scope and duration of the right to study, fees to be collected and acceptance of the student place).

 Degree students from other Finnish universities can apply for the right to pursue studies at the Faculty of Arts under the JOO Flexible Study Right Scheme.
 The right to complete non-degree studies cannot be granted even in the case that the applicant’s home university does not support the JOO application.

 In 2022, the right to pursue non-degree studies can be granted for studies which provide teaching qualifications in a school subject to be taught (teacher application).
 In addition, the Romani language and Roma culture are open to applicants for non-degree studies (basic application).
 Study rights are granted only for modules or courses of a minimum scope.
 For each application, the applicant may be granted the right to complete up to 100 credits.